 - 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.

 - 1:1 point transfer to leading airline and hotel loyalty programs

 - Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards.
 For example, 60,000 points are worth $750 toward travel

 - No blackout dates or travel restrictions - as long as there's a seat on the flight, you can book it through Chase Ultimate Rewards

 Card Details +

-Why We Picked It: Generous sign up bonus of 50,000 points when you spend $4,000 in the first three months of the account opening-this adds up to $625 toward travel!
+Why We Picked It: Generous welcome offer of 60,000 points when you spend $4,000 in the first three months of the account opening-this adds up to $750 toward travel!
 You earn two times the points on dining, which is a bonus if you like eating out.
 You also earn two times the points on travel, and one point per dollar on all other purchases, so no matter where you spend, you’re racking up those points.
-Also, if you add an authorized user and they make a purchase within the first three months of the account opening, you get an additional 5,000 bonus points.
 There are no foreign transaction fees and no blackout dates or travel restrictions when you book through Chase Ultimate Rewards.

 Annual Fee: $0 intro for first year; $95 after that.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.